Feature request #9094

 Del-key should delete feature

-Added by Noone Noone over 10 years ago.
-Updated about 10 years ago.
+Added by Noone Noone about 11 years ago.
+Updated over 10 years ago.

 Status:Closed